Vocal Cord Disorders

 Vocal cord disorders caused by abuse or misuse are easy to prevent.
 In addition, most vocal cord disorders can be reversed.

 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how serious the condition. is.

 - Stopping the behavior that caused the vocal cord disorder

 - A referral to a speech-language pathologist who specializes in treating voice, speech, language, or swallowing disorders

 Key points about vocal cord disorders

-- Vocal cord disorders can affect your voice or your ability to talk.
+- Vocal cord disorders can affect your voice or your ability to talk and sing.

 - Some of the more common vocal cord disorders include laryngitis, vocal nodules, vocal polyps, and vocal cord paralysis.

 - They are often caused by using the voice too much when singing, talking, coughing, or yelling.
 Smoking and breathing in irritants are also factors.

 - Symptoms may include a raspy, hoarse, low, or breathy voice.
 You may also have trouble swallowing or coughing.